Perhaps you have climbed Everest, or Denali – and you want to finish up the 7 summits in style on Mount Vinson.

-All that is true, but there are also some very distinct differences, some important factors that make Vinson truly unique.
+All that is true, but there are also some very distinct differences, some very important factors that make Vinson truly unique.
 And in some ways, more dangerous.

-After all, it is also the coldest, driest, windiest and overall average highest continent on Earth.
+After all, Antarctic is the coldest, driest, windiest and overall average highest continent on Earth.
 Yes, a list of superlatives, but Antarctica at times is well deserving of all of them.

 When the sun goes behind the hill the temperature plummets, just like when the sun dips below the horizon on Everest and you go from cozy to freezing in just a few minutes.

 Summit photos on a cold day can prove challenging and more than one team has tagged the top and turned immediately to their descent on a cold, windy day, foregoing even a single summit photo.

-At 16,050 feet (4,892 meters) Vinson can seem higher, similar to Denali due to its location in the polar regions.
-Climbers will often move quite quickly from their home to Punta Arenas, Chile, onto the Ilyushin 76, into Union glacier, have a quick stop for lunch and then be flown another hour over to Vinson Base Camp.
+At 16,050 feet (4,892 meters) Vinson can seem higher, similar to Denali, due to its location in the polar regions.
+Climbers will often move quite quickly from their home to Punta Arenas, Chile, then on to Union glacier, have a quick stop for lunch and then be flown another hour over to Vinson Base Camp.

 The adjustment for travel, from central heating and restaurants to life on the ice can be quite abrupt.
 The 24 hour sunshine, the white in every direction, the expanse and the cold can be overwhelming on a tired mind and body – Antarctica is the only continent that people cannot live on without outside resources.
 For most of us, it is the most remote place we will ever visit, and it feels it.

 While the Khumbu also seems to be Wi-Fi equipped at every stop, and Everest Base Camp without email now unheard of, Antarctica is limited to Sat. phones.
 You will not be surfing the net from your tent or be nearly as frequently in touch with family and friends at home.

 With two camps on Vinson, the altitude can be adjusted to at a reasonable pace, the heights reached in a practical manner.
-When the sun goes behind the hills, be ready for that temperature plummet – pitching a tent in the shade can be a very chilling experience.
+When the sun goes behind the hills, be ready for the temperature to plummet – pitching a tent in the shade can be a very chilling experience.
 Working without gloves is pretty much impossible.
 The local operator, ALE, has an excellent route map and carefully calculated timings for climbing – you of course can move outside those but be prepared for an almost shocking amount of difference in temperature from sun to shade.

 As you start up the mountain, fortunately the crevasses are better behaved and less of the behemouth variety you find on Denali, or with the instability of the Khumbu icefall.